The Large and Likely Inefficiency of Stable Matching Mechanisms

-In the main text, we assume that students' preferences are independently drawn.
-Here we relax such assumption by dividing schools into two tiers of equal size, and assume that each school in Tier 1 is more preferred than any school in Tier 2.
-This tiered model aims to capture the empirical observation that some schools are known to be of high quality and preferred by most students.
-Within tiers, preferences are drawn uniformly at random.
+We first consider a tiered preference model where schools are divided into tiers, and every school in tier $k$ is preferred to any school in tier $k+1$.
+This captures the empirical observation that some schools are widely recognized as higher quality.
+Within tiers, preferences are drawn uniformly at random.\footnote{Tiered preference and priority structures in matching markets have been discussed in \cite{allman2025signaling,ashlagi2017,ashlagi2020tiered,ccelebi2022priority,calsamiglia2023catchment, cai2025manipulability, dur2016explicit}.}

-Interestingly, in this scenario we observe the emergence of two (rather than one) giant SCCs.
-Simulations suggest that the fraction of nodes in one of the two giant SCCs converge to 1 as the market grows, as follows.

-The emergence of two giant SCCs is expected.
-Every student matched with a school in Tier 2 is not envied by any student in Tier 1, so therefore any SCCs can contain either only Tier 1 students (i.e. matched to schools from Tier 1) or Tier 2 students, which implies no SCC includes more than half of the students.
-But, since each subgraph is dense enough, we find that a giant SCC obtains for each tier of the market, and thus almost all students in each tier are improvable via within-tier exchanges.
-Based on these observations, we conjecture that in a model that allows for a constant $c$ number of tiers, $c$ giant SCCs grow and they contain asymptotically almost all nodes as the market grows.
+\begin{theorem} Consider a market with tiers of schools of equal size, where all schools in tier $k$ are preferred to all schools in tier $k+1$ by all students.
+Within each tier, preferences are drawn uniformly at random, and priorities are drawn uniformly at random across all schools.
+Then as $n \to \infty$: \begin{enumerate} \item There exist exactly $c$ giant strongly connected components in the DA envy digraph, one per tier, and no strongly connected component contains students assigned to schools in different tiers. \item Within each tier $k$, the fraction of tier-$k$ students in that tier's giant SCC converges to 1 in probability. \end{enumerate} \end{theorem}

+\begin{proof} The tiered structure induces complete segregation: a student matched to tier $k$ can only envy students matched to tiers $1, \ldots, k$, and can only be envied by students matched to tiers $k, \ldots, c$.
+Therefore, cycles cannot span across tiers, implying that strongly connected components must lie entirely within single tiers (see Theorem 2 in \citealt{ortega2025pareto}).

+Formally, let $I_k$ denote the set of students matched to tier-$k$ schools under DA, and let $\mathcal{G}_k$ denote the induced subgraph of the envy digraph restricted to students in $I_k$.
+Within each tier $k$, conditional on the set $I_k$, the random market structure is identical to the i.i.d. model analyzed in Theorem~\ref{thm:scc}.
+Each student in $I_k$ has preferences drawn uniformly over tier-$k$ schools, independently of her preferences over other tiers, and priorities are uniformly random.
+Therefore, the analysis from Theorem~\ref{thm:scc} applies directly to $\mathcal{G}_k$, establishing that a giant SCC emerges within tier $k$ containing a fraction converging to 1 of students in $I_k$. \end{proof}

+For the two-tier case, simulations confirm that two giant SCCs emerge, together containing essentially all students as the market grows (Figure \ref{fig:scc2}).